colinfaivre/chess-legal-moves/README.md

 # ♔ Chess legal moves

 This lib exposes a Game class, its constructor takes a string representing a snapshot of a chess game in [FEN notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
-You can then use legalMoves, gameState properties and addMove() method.
+You can then use legalMoves, kingState properties and addMove() method.

 legalMoves property is an array containing all legal moves in [UCI notation](https://en.wikipedia.org/wiki/Universal_Chess_Interface)

-gameState property gives you the state of the game (isCheck, isCheckmated, isDraw).
+kingState property gives you the state of the game (isCheck, isCheckmated, isDraw).

 ## Installation
 - with npm